skadoot/SSANS/README.md

-# NOTE: This Zip archive contains a ready-to-use compiled binary of the SSANS network simulator.
-To run the simulator, follow the instructions in the usage section below!

 # Software Serial Arduino Network Simulator (SSANS)

 This is a simple network simulator for Arduino.
 It is based on the ASSP protocol and allows you to simulate a network of Arduinos connected by serial ports.
 The simulator is written in Kotlin and uses a custom EmulatedSerial system to communicate with the Arduinos.